GitNico-D/Portfolio/backend/README.md

 ### DATABASE CONFIG

-Copy .env to .env.local and set DATABASE_URL with yout infos
+Copy .env to .env.local and set DATABASE_URL with your infos

 ### Installation commands
 ```